 Ahhh, carnitas.
 Pork in its most perfect form.
 Every part of the pig you can imagine braised or simmered in oil — ideally its own lard — for anywhere from two to four hours.
-The fat between the meat dissolves during the cooking process so when you eat it, it melts in your mouth in a burst of savory goodness that feels like heaven.
+The fat between the meat dissolves during the cooking process so when you eat it, it melts in your mouth in a burst of savory goodness.

 You can really play with texture when assembling a carnitas taco, and a good carnitas joint should provide you with options.
 At Carnitas El Charro in the Coyoacan market, we salivated over the creaminess of pig mouth balanced by chewy-yet-tender pieces of rib meat.
 Skin from the pig’s forearm rewards you with a fatty, sticky sweetness.
 A small handful of chicharron adds a satisfying crunch.

 Mix and match these textures, add some raw onion, cilantro, salsa, and a pickled vegetable or two and you may just find yourself with the perfect taco.
 I’m finally starting to understand Anthony Bourdain’s obsession with the 🐷

 Fun fact: Pigs are not native to the Americas.
 Between 1492-1504, Christopher Columbus brought pigs and other farm animals from Spain to the islands of the West Indies.
 They eventually make their way to Mexico via Hernan Cortes, who transports them from the West Indies to the “New World”.